I Won't Back Down: Certifications

-Use in political campaigns
+Use in political campaigns and events

 George W. Bush used "I Won't Back Down" at campaign events during the 2000 presidential campaign but was compelled to stop using the song after receiving a cease and desist letter from Petty's publisher.
 Petty then went on to perform the song at Al Gore's home after Gore conceded the election to President Bush.
 Jim Webb used the song for his successful bid for one of Virginia's U.S. Senate seats in 2006, as did Hillary Clinton during the 2008 Democratic presidential primary campaign.
 The song was also used at campaign events for Congressman Ron Paul of Texas during the 2008 Republican presidential primary campaign, as well as for events for his Campaign for Liberty.
 The song was also played at an event for Republican Connecticut gubernatorial nominee, Tom Foley.
-The song was also played at the 2012 Democratic National Convention after a speech delivered by President Bill Clinton, in which President Barack Obama came out on stage to salute him.

 In June 2020, Petty's family issued a cease and desist letter to President Donald Trump's campaign for its use of "I Won't Back Down" at Trump's rally in Tulsa on June 20, 2020.
 The letter stated: "Trump was in no way authorized to use this song to further a campaign that leaves too many Americans and common sense behind.
 Both the late Tom Petty and his family firmly stand against racism and discrimination of any kind.
 Tom Petty would never want a song of his used for a campaign of hate.
-He liked to bring people together".
+He liked to bring people together."

-In November 2020, President-elect Joe Biden and Vice President-Elect Kamala Harris played "I Won't Back Down" at their victory speech in Wilmington, Delaware.
-Petty's family wrote on Instagram that they were "touched to see Tom included on such an important night in America."
+In November 2020, President-elect Joe Biden and Vice President-elect Kamala Harris played "I Won't Back Down" at their victory speech in Wilmington, Delaware.
+Petty's family wrote on Instagram that they were "touched to see Tom included on such an important night in America".